IDMNYU/audiolab/docs/synths.md

 The Serge **Touch Activated Keyboard Sequencer (TKB)** had its debut in 1976, and is considered one of the most historically  influential of Tcherepnin's designs.
 A combination 16-stage preset manager with 4 rows, sequencer, and keyboard controller, this single module takes up an entire panel in our Serge system.
 It was the most expensive item in the Serge Modular Music Systems catalog, selling in 1982 for $900 pre-assembled ($2,400 in 2019 dollars).

 Tcherepnin, like Don Buchla, rejected implementing Western-style keyboard controllers with white keys and black keys, arranged according to the chromatic scale.
 Instead, Tcherepnin used capacitive touch pads arranged in an evenly spaced pattern, similar to the touch strips on the [Buchla model 112](http://synthmuseum.com/buchla/buc11201.html).
-The touch pads on the TKB would output the voltage presets set by four rows of knobs (A, B, C, and D) above the pads, as well as a voltage based on the "pressure" applied to the key.
+The touch pads on the TKB output the voltage presets set by four rows of knobs (A, B, C, and D) above the pads, as well as a voltage based on the "pressure" applied to the key.

-Unlike the Buchla touch controllers, the Serge TKB doubled as a sophisticated sequencer, with triggers above each stage, the ability to reverse direction, and so forth.
-It also included a vertical clock to generate one long (64-value) set of voltages from the four independent rows, a random selector input, and many other features.
+Unlike the Buchla touch controllers, the Serge TKB doubles as a sophisticated sequencer, with triggers above each stage, the ability to reverse direction, and so forth.
+It also includes a vertical clock to generate one long (64-value) set of voltages from the four independent rows, a random selector input, and many other features.

 <img src = "./img/serge824_4_1.png" width="100%" title="TKB" alt="TKB">